Andre Agassi: Agassi vs. Edberg

-Post-retirement
+Post-retirement: Exhibition appearances

-Since retiring after the 2006 US Open, Agassi has participated in a series of charity tournaments and continues his work with his own charity.
-On September 5, 2007, he was a surprise guest commentator for the Andy Roddick/Roger Federer US Open quarterfinal.
-He played an exhibition match at Wimbledon, teaming with his wife, Steffi Graf, to play with Tim Henman and Kim Clijsters.
+Since retiring, Agassi has participated in a series of charity tournaments and continues his work with his own charity.
+In September 2007, he was a guest commentator for the Andy Roddick/Roger Federer US Open quarterfinal.
+He played an exhibition match at Wimbledon, teaming with his wife, Steffi Graf, against Tim Henman and Kim Clijsters.
 He played World Team Tennis for the Philadelphia Freedoms in the summer of 2009.
-At the 2009 French Open, Agassi was on hand to present Roger Federer, who completed his Career Grand Slam by winning the tournament and joined Agassi as one of six men to complete the Career Grand Slam, with the trophy.
+At the 2009 French Open, Agassi presented Roger Federer with the trophy.

-Also in 2009, Agassi played at the Outback Champions Series event for the first time.
-He played the Cancer Treatment Centers of America Tennis Championships at Surprise, Arizona, where he reached the final before bowing to eventual champion Todd Martin.
-Agassi returned to the tour renamed for the PowerShares Series in 2011 and participated in a total of seven events while winning two.
+Also in 2009, Agassi played an Outback Champions Series event for the first time.
+He played the Cancer Treatment Centers of America Tennis Championships at Surprise, Arizona, where he lost the final to Todd Martin.
+Agassi returned to the tour renamed the PowerShares Series in 2011 and participated in a total of seven events while winning two.
 Agassi beat Courier in the final of the Staples Champions Cup in Boston and later defeated Sampras at the CTCA Championships at his hometown Las Vegas.

-In 2012, Agassi took part in five tournaments, winning three of those.
-In November, at first he won BILT Champions Showdown in San Jose, beating John McEnroe in the final.
+In 2012, Agassi took part in five tournaments, winning three.
+In November, he won BILT Champions Showdown in San Jose, beating John McEnroe in the final.
 The following day, he defended his title of the CTCA Championships, while defeating Courier in the decisive match.
 In the series season finale, he beat Michael Chang for the Acura Champions Cup.
-The series and Agassi came back to action in 2014.
-Agassi won both tournaments he participated in.
-At the Camden Wealth Advisors Cup's final in Houston, Agassi beat James Blake for a rematch of their 2005 US Open quarterfinal.
+In 2014 Agassi won both tournaments he participated in.
+At the Camden Wealth Advisors Cup's final in Houston, Agassi beat James Blake.
 He defeated Blake again in Portland to win the title of the Cancer Treatment Centers of America Championships.
-In 2015, Agassi took part in just one event of the PowerShares Series, losing to Mark Philippoussis in the final of the Champions Shootout.
-The following year he took part in two events, at first losing to Blake in Chicago, and the next day defeating Mardy Fish, but losing to Roddick in Charleston.
+In 2015, Agassi took part in one event of the PowerShares Series, losing to Mark Philippoussis in the final of the Champions Shootout.
+The following year he took part in two events, losing to Blake in Chicago, and the next day defeating Mardy Fish, but losing to Roddick in Charleston.